maxh/maxheinritz.com/_posts/2025-09-06-annual-ledger.md

 For the past few years I've been tracking my income and expenses in a Google Spreadsheet.
 I find that it provides a liberating sense of "controlling my own destiny" when it comes to money.

 Previously, I used [mint.com](https://en.wikipedia.org/wiki/Intuit_Mint).
-Mint was a decent but imperfect product: connections required constant maintenance, it didn't support all my accounts, and it was hard to customize.
-So when its shutdown was announced in late 2023, I took that time as an opportunity to reevaluate my goals when it comes to this sort of thing.
+Mint was decent but imperfect: connections required constant maintenance, it didn't support all my accounts, and it was hard to customize.
+So when its shutdown was announced in late 2023, I took that as an opportunity to reevaluate my goals when it comes to this sort of thing.

 ## Link to template